 I'm Taylor.
-I’m the Cofounder and Creative Director for an international matchmaking company called Ambiance Matchmaking.
 I live and work remotely in Puerto Vallarta.
 I recently moved here from Mexico City.
 My lungs thank me.

 This has been the best three years of my life.
 After living in six countries and too many cities to count, who knew Mexico would feel most like home?
 I don’t plan on ever going back to Canada, even though it was just ranked #1 country to live, surpassing Switzerland (and nobody surpasses Switzerland).
 It’s BEAUTIFUL; too bad it’s boring.

-I’m now in Canada’s cultural opposite, Mexico, where people actually talk to one another, whether they’re friends or strangers.
+I’m now in Canada’s cultural opposite, Mexico, where people actually talk to one another on the streets and in restaurants and locker rooms.
 The sun comes out every day, and its history spans a period of more than three millennia.
 Mexico thrives off its traditions.
 Each is lively, colorful, full of meaning and feeling.
 Don’t even get me started on the food… The Mayans and Aztecs began their communities over 9,000 years ago, introducing foods that are now staples in Mexican cuisine.
 Corn (maize), beans, squash, amaranth, chia, avocados, tomatoes, tomatillos, cacao, vanilla, agave, turkey, spirulina, sweet potato, cactus, and chili pepper… Dishes are bright, full of flavor, sometimes normally salty dishes are sweet, and vice versa.

 I met my boyfriend two weeks after arriving in Mexico City, and he may very well be the one I’ve been searching for all along.
 I met him on Tinder.
 People think it’s ironic, considering I co-own a matchmaking company, but I'm not allowed to date my clients.